siemens/embb/doc/tutorial/tutorial.template.md

       // something useful
     }

 The action function does not need to be registered with a job.
-Instead a preregistered job is used that expects a `embb::base::Function<void, embb::mtapi::TaskContext &>` object.
-Therefore a task can be scheduled directly using only the function above:
+Instead, a preregistered job is used that expects an `embb::base::Function<void, embb::mtapi::TaskContext &>` object.
+Therefore, a task can be scheduled directly using only the function above:

     embb::mtapi::Task task = node.Start(simpleActionFunction);

 ### <a name="sec_mtapi_plugins"></a>Plugins

-The implementation of MTAPI provides an extension to allow for custom actions that are not executed by the scheduler for software actions as detailed in the previous sections.
-Three plugins are delivered with EMB², one for supporting distributed systems through TCP/IP networking and the other two to allow for transparently using OpenCL or CUDA accelerators.
+The implementation of MTAPI provides an extension to allow for custom actions that are not executed by the scheduler for software actions as described in the previous sections.
+Three plugins are delivered with EMB², one for supporting distributed systems through TCP/IP networking and the other two for OpenCL or CUDA-capable GPUs.

 #### Plugin API

+The plugin API essentially consists of a single function contained in the `mtapi_ext.h` header file:

+    mtapi_ext_plugin_action_create()

-The plugin API consists of a single function named `mtapi_ext_plugin_action_create()` contained in the mtapi\_ext.h header file.
-It is used to associate the plugin action with a specific job ID:
+This function is used to associate the plugin action with a specific job ID:

     mtapi_action_hndl_t mtapi_ext_plugin_action_create(
       MTAPI_IN mtapi_job_id_t job_id,